parthpandit145/enterprise-document-assistant/README.md

 ~1000 characters keeps roughly one idea per vector.

-The 200-character overlap exists for a specific failure: a fact that straddles a chunk boundary — "…must be reported within" / "24 hours to the Service Desk" — would otherwise be unretrievable in either half.
+The 200-character overlap exists for a specific failure: a fact that straddles a chunk boundary "…must be reported within" / "24 hours to the Service Desk" would otherwise be unretrievable in either half.
 Overlap guarantees it appears whole in at least one chunk.

-The splitter tries paragraph breaks first, then line breaks, then sentence endings, and only cuts mid-word as a last resort.
+The splitter tries paragraph breaks first, then line breaks, then sentence endings, and only cuts mid word as a last resort.

 Each chunk gets a **stable id** derived from its content and origin, so re-running ingestion upserts rather than duplicating.
 Adding one new PDF to a